 Thompson said the caucus’ budget proposal -- an alternative to plans submitted by President Barack Obama and House Republicans -- would have spent trillions of dollars more than Obama’s budget.
 We rated the claim False because the caucus budget would have spent less over 10 years than Obama’s budget.

-But we pointed out that, according to experts, the caucus plan would have raised taxes by some $5 trillion more than Obama -- even more than what the GOP committee claims in its ad.
+But we pointed out that, according to experts, total tax collections under the caucus plan would have been some $5 trillion higher than under the Obama budget.

 In an April 2011 vote, the caucus budget failed in the House, 347-77.
 Baldwin voted for it; Pelosi, the House minority leader at the time, was among 108 Democrats and 239 Republicans who voted against it.